Folktales from Other Parts of the World

 However, the verse turns out to be a warning, and Hosni is the only one who heeds it out and survives, winning a lovely princess in the process.

 A retelling by Eric Kimmel has its origins in North Africa but contains many elements of ''Snow White.''
 When Rimonah's mother dies, her father is tricked into marriage by an evil sorceress.

 Instead of a magic mirror to answer her questions, however, Rimonah's wicked stepmother has a magic bowl.
 When her stepmother orders a huntsman to take her into the desert and kill her.

 In Kimmel's The Three Princes, three cousins hope to win the hand of a wise and beautiful princess.
 Realizing that she loves Moshen, the youngest and the poorest of the three, the princess sets the cousins the difficult task of finding the greatest wonder in the world.
-After a year's journey the three meet and compare their treasures.
+After a year's journey, the three meet and compare their treasures.

 Prince Fahad has found a crystal ball, Prince Muhammed has obtained a magic carpet, and Prince Moshen has been given an orange.
 When the crystal ball tells them that the princess is dying, they climb aboard the magic carpet to return to the palace.

+Moshen feeds his orange to the princess and saves her life, but the princess's councillors cannot decide whose gift was the most wondrous.
 The princess declares that Fahad and Muhammed both still have their treasures but since Moshen gave up everything for her, he is the one she will marry.